 This gives rise to the question: If a domestic company is promoting the brand name of its foreign parent company, will the advertising and promotion expenses be subject to transfer pricing rules?

 Every expenditure forming part of the function cannot be termed as a transaction.
 An incidental benefit cannot be construed to be brand promotion.

 It is up to the revenue to show that the associated enterprises acted in concert and that there was an agreement to enter into a transaction involving AMP expenses.

-Delhi High Court classified the AMP expense as an international transaction as it exceeded the expenses incurred by similarly situated comparable domestic entities.
+Delhi High Court held that the AMP expense would be classified as an international transaction as it exceeded the expenses incurred by similarly situated comparable domestic entities.